LyonsLab/StarBLAST/docs/2_StarBLAST-VICE.rst

 **3.** Click on the "Search Apps" bar and search for "Create BLAST Database" or click `here <https://de.cyverse.org/de/?type=apps&app-id=decdd668-5616-11e7-9724-008cfa5ae621&system-id=de>`_.

 **4.** In the "Inputs" tab, choose the fasta file you uploaded.
-Additionally, add a name for your BLAST database and choose a destination folder (highly suggested you make a new folder).
+Additionally, add a name for your BLAST database and choose a mew destination folder.

 **5.** Click "Launch Analysis" and wait for the notification bell to notify you when the BLAST database is finished creating.